praveenpuglia/praveenpuglia.github.io/_posts/2017-05-18-animating-css-snake-art.md

 ```

 A `.blob` starts at `-40px`.
 Reaches `40px` at `50%` of the animation and then finishes off at it's original position `0` at 100% of the animation( If no 100% state is specified, the default state becomes the final state. )
+All in all, it looks like each blob is oscillating between `-40px` & `40px` positions.

 Let's apply this animation to all the `.blob`s.
 ```css